ericspod/Eidolon/INSTALLATION.md

     conda create -n nomkl python=3.6 nomkl numpy scipy pyqt six

-Adding `imageio pandas qtconsole` will install the optional libraries.
+Adding `imageio pandas` will install the optional libraries.
 Once this is done the command `source activate nomkl` will activate this environment, then Eidolon can be run by executing `run.sh`.

-## IPython
+## Jupyter/IPython

 Eidolon has support for the IPython console in place of the built-in console.
 There is a known issue with the recent version of the ipykernel package, thus installing an earlier version is needed.
 The conda command to do this (in the nomkl environment